Built ca: 1855-60 for Matilda and Jesse Wetmore.

 John and Mary Ann Wooster were both born in Lubec Maine.
 John in 1817 & Mary in 1823.
 As noted, the deed of 1868 lists Mary as a resident of Eastport.
 Beckett lists John on Atlantic Street in 1873.
 John died in 1877 leaving Mary and 3 sons, Frank, Marina & George.

-Mary, Frank and Marina are all listed as residing at 48 Atlantic in 1910.
+Mary, Frank, and Marina are all listed as residing at 48 Atlantic in 1910.
 George had purchased a house a coúple of blocks away on Congress Street in 1906.
-When Mary died in 1912, she left a well crafted will which would allow Frank and Mariner to remain in the house while her remaining assets would be sold and the proceeds placed in trust for Mariner and Frank.
+When Mary died in 1912, she left a well-crafted will that would allow Frank and Mariner to remain in the house while her remaining assets would be sold and the proceeds placed in trust for Mariner and Frank.
 George was named as trustee.

 Frank died in 1930 at which time ownership was passed to Mariner.
 He signed his rights to the property over to George in March of 1931.
 George took 3 mortgages for $5000.00 against 47 Atlantic Street by the close of the year.
 In 1937 George died and the mortgages were foreclosed on.
 Mariner died in 1944 but he had, in essence, disappeared from the record in 1931.
 Orin and Maggie Martin purchased the property from foreclosure.
 They sold it to Margaret and Robert Carter in 1958.
 Robert died in 1984.
 In 1988 Margaret passed ownership of 48 Atlantic Street to their son John who currently owns the home.
 Margaret Carter passed away in March of 2017.